ChristopheMalo/Angular2-Tour-of-heroes/README.md

 - Code the list of heroes
 - Code the style for this specific class (Hero) and list of heroes
 - Code the select hero
+- Break the app component and code the hero detail component
 - Code the css file